clumsyspeedboat/KG_Eval/docker/README.md

 ## Steps

+1. **Create the following directories - "backup/" and "data/", and place the docker-compose.yaml in the same directory as "backup/" and "data/"**

-1. **Place dump file inside dir "backup", with file name as "neo4j.dump"**
+2. **Place dump file inside dir "backup", with file name as "neo4j.dump"**
     ```bash
     cd /projectName/backup
     ```

-2. **Create .env file with the following contents and place in same dir as docker-compose.yaml, /backup and /data**
+3. **Create .env file with the following contents and place in same dir as docker-compose.yaml, /backup and /data**
     ```bash
     # Full paths to your directories
     DATA_DIR=./data